mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-types.md

 ![]({{ "/static/images/guides/revit-families06.png" | prepend: site.baseurl }})

 ## Extracting Type Geometry

 Once you have filtered out the desired type, you can extract the geometry for that element type using the *Element.Geometry* component.
+The *Level Of Detail* value list component makes it easy to provide correct values for LOD input parameter.

 ![]({{ "/static/images/guides/revit-families07.png" | prepend: site.baseurl }})